jesc19/quantum-computing/README.md

 # 1.-Grover algorithm

-Grover algorithm is one of most famous and simplest codes in quantum computing, due to the fact that it shows the adventages of quantums algorithms over the classical .
+Grover algorithm is one of most famous and simplest codes in quantum computing.
+It shows the adventages of quantums algorithms over the classical .

 In this code we build the logic gates which allows us to choose with a greater probability a state consisting of 3 qbits.